SarahBauhofer/Dashboard/README.md

 - Sometimes the entire layout gets blown away or presets don't allow the colors to be changed
 - You can tell ChatGPT what is important to you when designing (e.g. color blindness)
 - It is possible to add images, icons or emojis

+# Conclusion
+ChatGPT can be a useful aid for idea and code generation.
+However, you will never be able to achieve your perfect goal(s) with ChatGPT alone.

 # All These lead to the final Code: